vbotka/ansible-freebsd-postinstall/docs/source/guide-tags.rst

 ====

 The :index:`tags` provide the user with a powerful tool to run selected groups of tasks.
-Use the command below to display available tags
+Use the command below to display available tags.

 .. include:: tags-list.rst